Hansjörg Wyss: The Hub Project and Arabella Advisors

 In 2021, The New York Times reported that Wyss had "quietly created a sophisticated political operation to advance progressive policy initiatives and the Democrats who support them".
 In 2015, the Wyss Foundation initiated The Hub Project, which seeks "to shape media coverage to help Democratic causes".
 The goal of The Hub Project is to help Democrats be more effective at conveying their arguments through the news media and directly to voters.
 It seeks to "dramatically shift the public debate and policy positions of core decision makers".
-The Hub Project engaged in paid advertising campaigns in 2018 that criticized Republican congressional candidates.

-The Hub Project is part of Arabella Advisors, a leading vehicle for funneling "dark money" on the political center-left.
-The Hub Project is housed within the Arabella-sponsored groups the New Venture Fund and the Sixteen Thirty Fund.
+The Hub Project is part of Arabella Advisors, which also sponsors the New Venture Fund and the Sixteen Thirty Fund.
 Wyss has donated $245 million to the Sixteen Thirty Fund and the New Venture Fund since 2016.
 The Sixteen Thirty Fund gives directly to political committees and pays for TV ads that back specific candidates and causes.
 In 2022, the FEC said the Sixteen Thirty Fund should be required to register as a political committee, which would require more disclosure.

-The New Venture Fund underwrites Acronym, which owns the Courier Newsroom, a group seeking to boost Democratic candidates through local news stories and advertising.
-The Wyss Foundation has donated to States Newsroom, a nonprofit media group.
-Media watchdog NewsGuard said State Newsroom's journalism had been "bought by people with a political agenda".

 In December 2024, the U.S. House of Representatives held a hearing on the threat of foreign interference in U.S. elections.
 While federal law prohibits foreign nationals from donating to political candidates, campaigns, or super PACs, there is a loophole allowing foreign nationals to finance ballot measures.
 The Sixteen Thirty Fund, largely funded by Wyss, has spent over $130 million on ballot measures in 25 states.
-In the 2024 election cycle alone, the group spent $37 million on ballot measures across the U.S. focused on topics like abortion and election law.
-After Ohio banned foreign spending on ballot campaigns, the Sixteen Thirty Fund abruptly stopped spending in the state.